2021

 An information note on the legal framework governing victims' participation in proceedings before the International Criminal Court.

 Public international lawyer with over ten years of experience across international courts, academia, and international law practice.
 Associate Legal Officer in Chambers at the International Criminal Court.
-Senior Lecturer, School of Law, BRAC University.
+Senior Lecturer (on leave), School of Law, BRAC University.
 Cambridge LLM.
 Arsenal FC supporter.

 International criminal law and procedure, advising in Chambers at the International Criminal Court.
 Over ten years across international courts, academia, and international law practice.